aspose-total/Aspose.Total-Products/total/en/cpp/conversion/md-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MD to PPSM within C++ Applications" h2="Convert MD to PPSM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MD to PPSM?</h2>

+If you are a C++ developer looking to add the ability to convert MD to PPSM inside your applications, then you are in the right place.
+MD to PPSM conversion is a useful feature that can help you to create presentations from Markdown documents.

+<h2>How Aspose.Total Helps for MD to PPSM Conversion?</h2>

-Are you a C++ developer looking to add to integrate MD to PPSM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export MD to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPSM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive package of APIs that can help you to easily and quickly integrate MD to PPSM conversion feature inside your C++ applications.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++, which can be used to export MD to PPTX and convert PPTX to PPSM respectively.

+To export MD to PPTX, you can use Aspose.PDF for C++.
+It is a powerful API that can help you to convert Markdown documents to PPTX presentations.
+It supports all the features of Markdown documents, including headings, tables, images, and more.
+Moreover, it also provides a wide range of features to customize the output PPTX presentations.

+Once you have exported MD to PPTX, you can use Aspose.Slides for C++ to convert PPTX to PPSM.
+It is a feature-rich API that can help you to convert PPTX presentations to PPSM format.
+It supports all the features of PPTX presentations, including text, images, shapes, animations, transitions, and more.
+Moreover, it also provides a wide range of features to customize the output PPSM presentations.

+Therefore, with the help of Aspose.Total for C++, you can easily and quickly integrate MD to PPSM conversion feature inside your C++ applications.
+It is a comprehensive package of APIs that can help you to export MD to PPTX and convert PPTX to PPSM with ease.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}